-- (KK) Reflects the direct and incremental transaction costs incurred prior to, or concurrent with the Closing by Bridger allocable to the JCIC Warrants, which are liability classified instruments measured at fair value, and transaction costs incurred prior to, or concurrent with the Closing by JCIC and Bridger in connection with the Business Combination. - (LL) Reflects the estimated stock-based compensation expense associated with the vesting of the New Award Grants granted, which was in a number of shares based on approximately 10% of Common Stock outstanding immediately after the Closing, to executives and employees of Bridger with service and performance vesting conditions as the performance condition was deemed to be satisfied.
+- (KK) Reflects the direct and incremental transaction costs incurred prior to, or concurrent with the Closing by Bridger allocable to the JCIC Warrants, which are liability classified instruments measured at fair value, and transaction costs incurred prior to, or concurrent with the Closing by JCIC and Bridger in connection with the Business Combination. - (LL) Reflects the estimated stock-based compensation expense associated with the vesting of the New Award Grants granted to executives and senior management of Bridger with service and performance vesting conditions as the performance condition was deemed to be satisfied.